sdr-enthusiasts/docker-acarshub/README.md

 If you run Mike's tar1090 container on the same machine as ACARS Hub then the default value for `ADSB_URL` is fine.
 If you don't, the formatting for `ADSB_URL` should be the full URL path to `aircraft.json` from your readsb source.

-If you desire enhanced ADSB and ACARS message matching, and are running Mike's tar1090 container, you can enable the following option:
+If you desire enhanced ADSB and ACARS message matching and thus show coloured aircraft icons on Live Map, and are running Mike's tar1090 container, you can enable the following option:

 ```yaml
 - TAR1090_ENABLE_AC_DB=true